caltechlibrary/newt/README.md

 Newt came about when I realized that all I needed was a data router that could map a web browser request to the JSON API provided by PostgREST+Postgres and Pandoc running as a service.
 That setup could replace most of the applications I'd written for the last decade or two.
 It would fit most of the small web applications I had previously built in PHP or Python for my library.
 Generalizing the concept of simple data router for a data source and render engine also meant I had an easy integration point for most the institutional software we currently run in our library.
 So I wrote a data router to do just that.

 I demonstrated Newt concept to my colleagues with a prototype.
 The prototype talked to a JSON API provided by PostgREST+Postgres and used Pandoc running in server mode for a rendering engine.
 I got some polite supportive comments.
 No one was particularly excited by it.
 I demonstrated a prototype Newt at a my local SoCal Code4Lib group.
 There people were excited by PostgREST and Postgres and not so excited about data routing.
 This was discouraging.
 I thought I was barking up the wrong tree.
 Eventually I realized the ambivalence of the router was a type of success.
 Newt isn't exciting.
 Newt should never be exciting.
 It just routes data!
-You confirgure and forget it.
+You configure it and forget it.
 It just runs.

-My important take away was I had failed to appreceate how Newt successfully shifted the discussion from frameworks, package management, etc. when building web services to modeling data in Postgres with SQL, a discussion of light weight template engines and the power of plain old HTML5, CSS and if desired JavaScript in the browser.
+The important take away was I had failed to appreceate how Newt successfully shifted the discussion from programming language frameworks, package management and build systems to to modeling data in SQL and using HTML5, CSS and JavaScript.

 > Newt, a type of salamander, doesn't seek attention.
 It does its own thing.
-You only notice a salamander when you carefully look for them.
+You only notice a salamander if you look carefully.

 ## System design choices

-When people have looked at the "Newt stack" they often make very legimate critisms.
+When people have looked at the "Newt stack" they often have questions.
 I think I can address the big four.

 1. Why SQL?
 Why build your models with SQL?
 2. Pandoc as template engine, why?
-3. How do I handle file uploads in my web application if I'm so focused on Postgres and SQL?
+3. Why YAML for configuration?
-4. Why YAML for configuration?
+4. How do I handle file uploads in my web application if I'm so focused on Postgres and SQL?

 To answer the first question I think SQL is unavoidable as a web developer.
 While many have adopted an ORM[1] to generate SQL the models and manage data the resulting SQL is often far from ideal.
 This is true even after decades of ORM packages being built.
 But the real problem with ORM isn't inefficiency at all.
 The real problem is it obscures the data model and that discourages data re-use.
 The ORM is a layer of abstraction on a system that itself is a set of abstractions already.
 You can skip it and avoid additional brittleness of tieing your data models to a single application version.
 Focus on SQL.
 Pickup more knowledge of SQL rather than adopting and learning your currently favorite ORM.